-The village of Tronchón is located 1009 meters above sea level, at the foot of the Muela Monchén.
+The village of Tronchón is located at 1009 meters above sea level, at the foot of the Muela Monchén.
 The orography of its territory has given it a situation of certain isolation with respect to the main communication routes, which has marked its historical development.

 Historical tour